souldern/souldern.github.io/home/announcements/covid-19.md

-**The Fox Inn takeaway options for 26th, 27th and 28th March are as follows**
+**The Fox Inn takeaway options for 2nd, 3rd and 4th of April are as follows**

 >